 Filing the ADV and other registration documents is only the beginning of an RIA’s regulatory obligations.
 Following registration, RIAs and their representatives become subject to a network of complex compliance obligations.
 This article touches briefly on a few of the many components of RIA compliance, including: annual license renewals, detailed record keeping, investor disclosure, compliance/ethics manual issues, and preparing for audits.
 RIAs should work closely with an experienced investment management attorney to maintain compliance with its obligations.

 A prime broker is a central broker through whom the fund executes most or all of its trades and who typically acts as custodian to the fund’s assets.
 When the hedge fund executes trades through other brokers, the prime broker works with the executing brokers to settle and transfer all assets through the prime broker.

-Your hedge fund attorney will prepare five core documents, which are necessary to launch the fund: (i) a private placement memorandum, (ii) limited partnership agreement, (iii) subscription agreement, (iv) investment management agreement, and (v) management company operating agreement.
+Your hedge fund attorney will prepare five core documents, which are necessary to launch the fund: (i) a private placement memorandum, (ii) a limited partnership agreement, (iii) a subscription agreement, (iv) an investment management agreement, and (v) a management company operating agreement.

 Individuals and entities that provide securities investment advice for compensation are subject to state and federal investment advisor regulations.
 Anyone providing investment advice should consult an experienced investment management attorney to determine whether state or federal registration is required.